Arshu/AssembleWebApps/README.md

     The Runtime will search the wwwroot folder arranged in correct folder structure and auto replace the mustache definition with the actual html component recursively.
 Reorganizing the Html Components in the appropirate folders has no impact to composition.

-2. Abstraction for Composing where the Parent Component is composed from Child Components based on Context
+2. Abstraction for Composing where the Parent Component is composed with Child Components based on Context

     When Context is https://Gluuie.com/Index/Main vs https://Gluuie.com/Index/About